 The Best Ways to Get Rid of Dandruff

-So, bearing all of this in mind, how can men get rid of dandruff?
+Ok gents, not that we've got that covered, here's how to get rid of dandruff.
 There are a number of treatment options out there for guys who tend to see excessive flakes, all of which aim to banish the dandruff-causing yeast itself or the oils on which it thrives.
 Other dandruff treatment options are designed to soothe the scalp and the dry, itchy skin that usually comes along with it.
 Many people have better success when using a combination of treatment options at once, so don’t be afraid to mix and match.

 - Use an Anti-Dandruff Shampoo—Anti-dandruff shampoo is the best way to get rid of dandruff, hands down.
 We always recommend using tea tree shampoo for dandruff and washing the hair once a day for the best results.
 Tea tree oil has antifungal properties, which means it will help slow yeast overgrowth.
 Some studies even show that tea tree oil is effective at knocking out the specific type of yeast that causes dandruff.
 Our anti-dandruff formula also contains coal tar—which actually helps slow the growth of skin cells to decrease scaling and dryness—as well as a bit of menthol to soothe irritated skin and get rid of itchiness.